 When someone does wish to do harm, this greatly increases the risk to your organisation’s data.

 It’s a fact of life: Mistakes can happen.
 No amount of training, policies or good practice will completely eradicate them, so we need to learn to deal with mistakes effectively.

 To effectively mitigate the risks that arise from errors, we need to learn of mistakes as soon as possible.
 This is true in all areas, but especially true with information security.
 Then we need to investigate the cause and be willing to accept that the company may have a significant role to play, for example through lack of training or unrealistic deadlines.

 People can worry that accepting mistakes equates to accepting poor performance, but this is not the case.
 In fact, the National Cyber Security Centre (NCSC) have some great guidance on how to achieve this and differentiate accountability from blame.

 In conclusion, organisations that ignore the role of culture in maintaining information security are opening themselves up to greatly increased and avoidable risk.
 Understanding that information security is everyone’s responsibility and training employees appropriately will reap rewards both in terms of more engaged employees and improved information security.

 Written by Kit Barker

-Kit is myhrtoolkit's Chief Technical Officer and a company director who leads the technical team in developing the system.
+Kit is myhrtoolkit's Chief Technology Officer and a company director for myhrtoolkit who leads the technical team in developing the system.
 On our blog he shares specialist knowledge and tips around data security and company culture.